Table of Contents

 4. Help people connect with your brand

-Once you know who your target audience is and you’ve crafted a buyer’s persona, you need to make an effort to connect with the people.
+Once you know who your target audience is and you’ve crafted your buyer’s persona, you need to make an effort to connect with the people.
 Your brand should resonate with your audience and the commercials you put out shouldn’t alienate a large group of prospects.

-Apple’s iPod advertisement—featuring stylish silhouettes with music from artists like Mary J. Blige, U2, Coldplay, Bob Dylan, and the Black Eyed Peas along with iconic hits like “Are You Gonna Be My Girl?” by the Jets —does a great job of connecting with people from many different walks of life.
+Apple’s iPod advertisement—featuring stylish silhouettes with music from artists like Mary J. Blige, U2, Coldplay, Bob Dylan, and the Black Eyed Peas along with iconic hits like “Are You Gonna Be My Girl?” by the Jets—does a great job of connecting with people from many different walks of life.

 The key takeaway: With the still-recognizable silhouettes, Apple managed to resonate with a wider section of its audience while beautifully demonstrating their innovative product along with its features.